#40

 & the kids were all watching golf

-while loud firecrackers were scaring
+while scary loud firecrackers popped

-them as fireworks went whistling through
+off as fireworks went whistling through

 airs, exploding up alone into popcorn flowers.